Kunal-37/Kunal-37/README.md

 - 👋 Hi, I’m @Kunal-37
 - 👀 the virtual world fascinates me
-- 🌱 I’m currently pursuing btech in cse
+- 🌱 I’m  BTech cse graduate and did my PG-DITISS from CDAC ACTS
 - 💞️ I’m looking to collaborate on projects and someone who can help me by correcting or providing better suggestions
 - 📫 reach me through linkden:www.linkedin.com/in/kunal-kumar-3a8994225